sudheermuthyala/EKS/Kubernets-Notebook/README.md

 # Persistent Volumes ?
 - In Kubernets persistance volume is piece of storage provisined in a cluster that can be allocated and managed by administrator
 - persistance volumes provide a way to decouple storage from the lifecycle of pod and allow data to persist beyond lifetime of the individual pods.
-- Persistance volumes serve as an abstraction layer between the physical storage (such as a network attached storage )
+- Persistance volumes serve as an abstraction layer between the physical storage (such as a network attached storage or local storage )